Chair-for-Security-Engineering/VERICA/README.md

 9. `make check`
 10. `make install`
 11. Change directory to the VERICA folder.
-12. If necessary, update the `INCLUDES` variable in the VERICA makefile with the path to your copy of BGL (i.e., `/path/to/VERICA/include/` as selected as prefix in step 4).
+12. If necessary, update the `INCLUDES` variable in the VERICA+ makefile with the path to your copy of BGL (i.e., `/path/to/VERICA/include/` as selected as prefix in step 4).
 13. `make release`

-If you do not install the BGL and CUDD library globally, an error occurs that prevents VERICA from being built, which can be solved with the help of the '#define BOOST_BIND_GLOBAL_PLACEHOLDERS', see also [here](https://stackoverflow.com/questions/53203970/why-boostbind-insists-pulling-boostplaceholders-into-global-namespace).
+If you do not install the BGL and CUDD library globally, an error occurs that prevents VERICA+ from being built, which can be solved with the help of the '#define BOOST_BIND_GLOBAL_PLACEHOLDERS', see also [here](https://stackoverflow.com/questions/53203970/why-boostbind-insists-pulling-boostplaceholders-into-global-namespace).

 ## 4. Quick Start

-After VERICA was successfully build, it can be executed by `bin/release/verica -c config/verica.json`.
+After VERICA+ was successfully build, it can be executed by `bin/release/verica -c config/verica.json`.
 The configuration file (i.e., `config/verica.json`) can be adapted according to [Section 4.1](#41-configure-verica).
-Executing VERICA with the configuration file `config/verica-example.json`, should result in the output given in [Section 4.2](#42-expected-output).
+Executing VERICA+ with the configuration file `config/verica-example.json`, should result in the output given in [Section 4.2](#42-expected-output).
+Please note, you may have to adapt the number of available CPU cores.

-### 4.1 Configure VERICA
+### 4.1 Configure VERICA+

-VERICA can easily be configured via a configuration file written in json.
+VERICA+ can easily be configured via a configuration file written in json.
 In the following, we briefly describe possible settings and their functionalities.
+Please note, since the complexity of this project drastically increased by adding verifications in the random models, we cannot ensure that verifications in the threshold models still work on this branch.
+Please switch to the main branch in case you would like to perform such verifications.

 Parent              | Parameter                     | Allowed Parameter                             | Description
 --------------------|-------------------------------|-----------------------------------------------|----------------------